 Okay, so it tastes funny compared to raw milk.
 And maybe it smells funny too.
 But what makes UHT processing any worse than regular old pasteurization?

-So now you know why I don’t buy organic milk at the store — even when I run out of raw milk.
+So now you know why I don’t buy organic milk at the store — even when I run out of raw milk — unless it’s low-temperature pasteurized.
 If you want more help deciding how to prioritize your milk purchases, check out this post on Healthy Milk: What To Buy.